What is the Earth BioGenome Project?

 Events & Education

 We’re excited to share a seasonal newsletter with you highlighting EBP successes.
-The EBP is comprised of 58 global affiliated projects and counting who share the mission of creating annotated reference-quality genomes for ~ 1.8 million named eukaryotic species.
-Click below to see the latest issue of EBP Life.
+The EBP is comprised of 60 global affiliated projects and counting that share the mission of creating annotated reference-quality genomes for ~ 1.8 million named eukaryotic species.
+Don’t miss these real-world stories of how EBP-affiliated projects worldwide are revolutionizing agriculture through the power of genomics.

 “To sequence everything in the world—that is the reason we are here.”